March GoList: Best Things to Do with Long Island Kids This Month

-So here are our picks for the best family entertainment options in this final month of winter.
-As always, check out our Events Calendar for more opportunities as they emerge.
+As always, check out our events calendar for more opportunities as they emerge.

 In the meantime, sign up for our FREE newsletters to get posts like this delivered to your inbox.
 There’s so much to do in March, you just might need them.

-Montauk's popular parade closes out the St. Patrick's Day season on Long Island.
+Montauk's popular parade helps to close out the St. Patrick's Day season on Long Island.
 Photo courtesy of Montauk Friends of Erin

 All month long

-Beginning with Kings Park on Saturday, March 3 and continuing through Montauk on Sunday, March 25, Long Island celebrates its Irish heritage in grand style.
-Also enjoy parades in Rockville Centre, Bayport-Blue Point, Hampton Bays, Patchogue, and, of course, Huntington, one of the largest parades with more than 50,000 spectators expected.
-FREE
+Beginning with Kings Park on Saturday, March 7, and continuing through Jamesport on Saturday, March 28, Long Island celebrates its Irish heritage in grand style.
+Also enjoy parades in Rockville Centre, Bayport-Blue Point, Farmingdale, Hampton Bays, Patchogue, Montauk, and, of course, Huntington, one of the largest parades with more than 50,000 spectators expected.
+FREE.

 Celebrate Irish culture with music, food, children's games, vendors, and more.